 Breaking Down the Real Meaning of an XDR Solution

-Data is the foundation of any organization’s operations.
-Security is paramount for all financial records and intellectual property, as well as customer information and internal communications.
+Data is the foundation of every organization’s operations, and its security is paramount, whether it’s financial records, intellectual property, customer data, or internal communications.
 A data breach can be catastrophic, resulting in financial losses, reputational damage, and regulatory fines.

-This piece will provide you with the knowledge and strategies necessary to create a strong data security plan.
-We’ll look at the three main states of data: at rest, in motion, and in use, and discuss best practices for protecting it at each stage.
+This piece provides key strategies to help you create a resilient data security plan focused on the three states of data: at rest, in motion, and in use.

-Data at rest is defined as information held on physical devices such as hard drives, servers, backup tapes, or cloud storage platforms.
-This includes databases, file servers, and even personal laptops that carry sensitive data.
+Data at rest is defined as information held on physical devices such as hard drives, servers, backup tapes, or cloud storage platforms, as well as on external storage devices and file hosting services.
+This includes databases, file servers, and even personal laptops that carry sensitive data, often referred to as inactive data or data stored.

-Data in motion refers to data that is actively traveling across networks.
-This includes file transfers, email exchanges, instant message exchanges, and remote desktop sessions.
-When data leaves its storage location, it is considered “in motion.”
+Data in motion refers to data that is actively traveling across networks through various communication channels such as email, instant messaging, and collaboration platforms.
+This includes file transfers, email exchanges, instant message exchanges, collaboration platforms, and remote desktop sessions.
+When data leaves its storage location, moving from one location to another, it is considered “in motion.”

 Attackers can intercept data as it travels across networks if it is not properly secured.
+Data may be transmitted over a private network or other communication channels, each with unique security considerations.
 Unsecured Wi-Fi networks, unencrypted email connections, and out-of-date protocols can all make data in transit vulnerable to theft.
+Instant messaging, as a communication method, is particularly vulnerable to interception attacks if not properly encrypted.

 Data in use refers to information accessed, processed, or altered by authorized users.
+Data access during these activities must be secured, as it is critical to protect information while it is being read, processed, or modified.
 This may include a customer service person accessing a customer record, a data analyst running queries on a database, or an employee amending a document.

 Human error, insider threats, and insufficient endpoint security can all expose data in use.
 Accidental data deletion, phishing attacks that fool users into disclosing important information, or malware on user devices can all jeopardize data security.